MichaelAGoodrich/cs575-homework-1-fall-2025/README.md

 ### Before Beginning

+**IDE and Global Packages**
+Do the following:
+- Make sure you have the latest version of vscode downloaded.
+Jupyter notebooks don't work with some older versions of vscode
+- The plotting routines we'll use in class require a package called `graphviz`.
+This needs to be installed globally.
+Open a terminal within vscode and try one of the following installation steps:
+  - If on mac, try `brew install graphviz`
+  - If on windows, try `winget install -e --id Graphviz.Graphviz` from PowerShell

+You might have to dig around and try other installations because these steps don't seem to work for all systems.

 **Virtual Environment.**
 All in-class code is intended to be run within an virtual environment.
 Execute the following:
 - Open a terminal in vscode